 For the Nordic Bond, quoted prices in a liquid market are available.
 The quote price at the reporting date was used for measurement (Level 1 measurement).
-For the Convertible notes, quoted prices on liquid markets are not available at the reporting date, but the instrument can be measured using other inputs that are observable on the market at the reporting date, a Level 2 measurement is applied.

 IV.4.
-Objectives and methods of financial risk management and capital management management for credit risk and liquidity risk is performed by CEO and COO.
+Objectives and methods of financial risk management and capital management

+Tempton Group is exposed to various financial risks, such as credit risk and liquidity risk noted below.
+Tempton Group is operating solely in the sales and the procurement business areas in Germany.
+Thus, material foreign currency exchange risk does not exist.
+The risk of interest rate changes was not identified since financing is only provided at fixed interest rates.
+Risk management for credit risk and liquidity risk is performed by CEO and COO.
 They identify, assess and mitigate financial risks in close cooperation with the Group's operating units.
 Appropriate changes are made to processes in response to changes in the risk assessment.
 The overriding aim of Tempton's financial risk management and capital management is to reduce the financial risk through structured actions.